 For millennia, humans have used herbs, essential oils, and aromatherapy as natural remedies for these ailments.

 Essential oils may alleviate the symptoms of stress, anxiety, and depression.
 They are not a cure for the illnesses themselves.
-If you believe you may be suffering from anxiety or depression, consult your physician, as these conditions may require more comprehensive, clinical treatment and monitoring.1
+If you believe you may be suffering from anxiety or depression, consult your physician.
+These conditions may require more comprehensive, clinical treatment and monitoring.1

-Essential oils should never be considered replacements for traditional treatment options, such as therapy or medical management.
+Essential oils shouldn’t be a replacement for traditional treatment options, such as therapy or medical management.
 Rather, essential oils should be used to meaningfully augment those treatment methods.
 When stress or anxiety are related to everyday challenges, essential oils may be all that you need to find balance.
 In either case, essential oils may be just one component of achieving holistic wellness.

 Unlike many traditional medicines, essential oils typically don’t have many–if any–negative side effects when used correctly.
-And, in some cases, these oils can be used to help alleviate the side effects of other necessary traditional and prescription medicines.
+In some cases, these oils can be used to help alleviate the side effects of other necessary medicines.

 Conveniently, many essential oil remedies are easily made at home or are available as blends, such as Zen MONQ, specifically designed to relieve stress.
 And, some bonuses?
 Essential oils are not only often less expensive than prescription medicines but they may also be used for a variety of ailments.